googlecloudrobotics/core/docs/how-to/deploy-from-sources.md

 In addition to the cluster, `deploy.sh` also created:

-* the [cloud-robotics IoT Core Registry](https://console.cloud.google.com/iot/registries) that will be used to manage the list of authorized robots,
 * the [[PROJECT_ID]-robot Cloud Storage bucket](https://console.cloud.google.com/storage/browser), containing the scripts that connect robots to the cloud, and
 * the [Identity & Access Management policies](https://console.cloud.google.com/iam-admin/iam) that authorize robots and humans to communicate with GCP.